Deschutes River Fly Fishing Adventure

-The adventure begins as we push off the beach in our McKenzie driftboats, designed for handling the Deschutes River with safety and comfort.
+The adventure begins as we push off the beach in our Koffler driftboats or jet boats, designed for handling the Deschutes River with safety and comfort.
 Immediately you will see the incredible potential of Central Oregon’s Deschutes River.
 But hold onto your flies… you can’t fly cast from the boat.
 State fishing regulations allow for wade fishing only.
 Our boat is transportation down the river and a wonderful way to take in the incredible scenery of the Deschutes River canyon.

 Your first casted fly will be the beginning of a lifelong love for the Deschutes River.
 The finned jewels of the Deschutes River canyon, including the “red-side” rainbow trout that may eat your elk hair caddis and the Deschutes steelhead that boils on your green butt skunk, are very special.
 There are many rivers that hold big trout but few that hold trout with the fight of a Deschutes River Redside.
 Nothing is more exhilarating than hooking a Deschutes steelhead on a dry fly.
 This High-Desert fishery is one of few rivers that offers consistent dry fly fishing for steelhead.

 We bring the luxuries of home to the river with hot showers and a full kitchen.
 Our services and attention to detail can keep even the most soft-campers content.

 Great fly fishing begins with a good nights sleep.
 Your home on the Deschutes river begins with your living quarters;

 everyone sleeps on cots in expansive Montana Canvas wall tents.
 Sleeping pads are provided for added comfort and insulation.